sirnewton01/anon-ssh/cmd/ssh-capsule-server/README.md

 with all of their privileges.
 A layered security approach should be taken to prevent malicious access to the server.
 Only the commands that are needed for the service should be allowed with the precise parameters.
-The service user should only have the access needed to run the anonymous SSH service and protocols in case of a command that is exploited for elevated privileges on the server.
+The service user should only have the access needed to run the service and protocols in case of a command that is exploited for elevated privileges on the server.
 If necessary, the service could be put into a container or VM to further isolate the possible damage.